puremana/personal-blog/source/_posts/What-I-Learned-From-2-Years-at-a-Digital-Agency.md

 ___

 Thank you for reading and I hope you learned something new.
 I am happy to read any constructive criticism in the comments below.

+Edit (11/05/2021): Changed FTP to SFTP, added information on centralized and decentralized version control systems.